dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 ### &#8968;xix&#8969; [Destroying Most Humans Makes Cultural Data More Digitally Compact For AI](#destroying-most-humans-makes-cultural-data-more-digitally-compact-for-ai)

-- some of the academic elite might try to justify such a global collapse as an attempt to avoid a destroy-all-humans scenario
-  - this only holds water if a hyperintelligent artificial intelligence being would blindly seek to eliminate competition for energy.
+Some of the academic elite who feel threatened by artificial intelligence might also try to justify such a global collapse as an attempt to avoid a destroy-all-humans scenario.
+There is mostly one assumption I can think of which would justify the fear to put forth such a plan -- but still not justifying that plan.
+That is if we can know that hyperintelligent artificial intelligence beings will blindly seek to eliminate competition for energy to dominate energy consumption.
+This is a very difficult question to answer, although it's simple to state with certainty that hyperintelligent beings will definitely be concerned with energy efficiency, consumption and dominance.

 #### Magus Summons Lavos in 600 A.D. ...
 Lavos Means "Fire"